 Lake Tahoe is in and of itself, a beautiful place to visit and the Lake Tahoe area offers plenty to do and see!

-When you’re visiting Lake Tahoe in the winter, skiing is what much of the activity centers around.
+When you’re visiting Lake Tahoe in the winter, be sure to pack a snow jacket, kids snow pants, and gloves, as skiing is what much of the activity centers around.
 You can ski resorts like Heavenly Mountain Resort or Northstar, and there are also cheaper ski resorts in the area like Diamond Peak.
 Along with skiing, there are other winter activities such as sledding and tubing.

 In the summer months, Lake Tahoe is just as beautiful, and you can enjoy boating, swimming or jet skiing.
 The water at Lake Tahoe is crystal clear, and the lake is surrounded by hiking and biking trails.